Kotlin/KEEP/proposals/stdlib/base64.md

 ## Contracts

 For encode operations:
-* All `Base64` variants pad the result with `'='` to make it an integral multiple of 4 symbols if the number of bytes to be encoded is not an integral multiple of 3.
+* Whether a `Base64` instance pads the result with `'='` to make it an integral multiple of 4 symbols depends on the padding option set for the instance.
+The padding option for all predefined instances is set to `PaddingOption.PRESENT`.
 * `Base64.Default` and `Base64.UrlSafe` do not separate the result into multiple lines.
-* `Base64.Mime` adds CRLF every 76 symbols, but it does not add a CRLF at the end of the encoded output.
+* `Base64.Mime` adds a CRLF every 76 symbols, but it does not add a CRLF at the end of the encoded output.

 For decode operations:
-* All `Base64` variants do not require the symbols to be padded.
-However, if a padding character is present, the correct amount of it is required.
+* Whether a `Base64` instance requires, prohibits, or allows padding in the input symbols is determined by the padding option set for the instance.
+The padding option for all predefined instances is set to `PaddingOption.PRESENT`.
-* All `Base64` variants interpret the padding character as the end of the encoded binary data, and subsequent symbols are prohibited.
+* All `Base64` instances interpret the padding character as the end of the encoded binary data, and subsequent symbols are prohibited.
-* All `Base64` variants allow the padded bits to be non-zero.
+* All `Base64` instances require the pad bits to be zeros.
-* `Base64.Default` throws if it encounters a character outside "The Base64 Alphabet" specified in Table 1 of RFC 4648.
+* `Base64.Default` throws if it encounters a character outside "The Base64 Alphabet" as specified in Table 1 of RFC 4648.
-* `Base64.UrlSafe` throws if it encounters a character outside "The URL and Filename safe Base 64 Alphabet" specified in Table 2 of RFC 4648.
+* `Base64.UrlSafe` throws if it encounters a character outside "The URL and Filename safe Base 64 Alphabet" as specified in Table 2 of RFC 4648.
-* `Base64.Mime` ignores all line separators and other characters outside "The Base64 Alphabet" specified in Table 1 of RFC 2045.
+* `Base64.Mime` ignores all line separators and other characters outside "The Base64 Alphabet" as specified in Table 1 of RFC 2045.

-As one can see, encoding and decoding adhere to the RFC standards.
-However, the standards do not specify all corner cases and allow deviations in some areas.
-For example, they do not mandate that decoders verify the padded bits are zeros, and allow for both padded and non-padded encodings.
-Additionally, there is no consensus among the implementations available in other programming languages and libraries.
-Therefore, we have selected a strict approach for encoding and a lenient approach for decoding to maximize interoperability with Base64 strings generated by other libraries.
-As a result, while different binary data will be encoded into different strings, different strings may be decoded into the same binary data.

 ### Examples